gqmaguirejr/Canvas-tools/README.md

 As the program is running it outputs the number of teachers in the course and their user_id and name.
 It also says how many (top level) peer reviews there were and how many there are for each teacher.

+### Note
-Note that the program does not do anything with section or group information.
+The program does not do anything with section or group information.
 These might be interesting for future enhancements.

 ### Example
 ```bash